gold star for USAHOF

 He went on to have three Second Team All-Star campaigns and win four Stanley Cups (two with Pittsburgh and two with Detroit).
 He entered the Hockey Hall of Fame in 2004.

-Tyler Toffoli debuted in the NHL for the team that drafted him, Los Angeles, in the 2012/13 Season for 10 Games, a taste that allowed him to adapt to the speed of the NHL.
+Tyler Toffoli debuted in the NHL for the team that drafted him, Los Angeles, during the 2012/13 season, playing 10 games.
+This experience allowed him to adapt to the speed of the NHL.
 Toffoli never went back to the minors, and he was capable Center on a second or third line for the Kings for years.

 A member of the 2014 Stanley Cup Championship Team, Toffoli led the NHL in Short-Handed Goals with five, and in 2015-16, he led the NHL in Plus/Minus with +35.
 That season, Toffoli had his best numbers as a King, with 31 Goals and 58 Points.
 Toffoli had two other years with Los Angeles, where he had at least 47 Points.